 We made it!
 We’re walking along the Castle Rock Skywalk and we’re pretty amazed by the construction.
 The views are breathtaking and the weather cleared up as well.

-Should you visit the area, don’t miss to go hiking at the Stirling Range National Park.
+Should you visit the area, don’t miss to go hiking in the Stirling Range National Park.

 Have you ever climbed Castle Rock?
 Or do you know a Skywalk that is worth to check out?
 We are looking forward to hear your tips.